Megwana/whatcamefirst/README.md

 ### Imagery

 - For the website background, I wanted to have an ancient background.
 However, I wanted this to be more fun and educational appearing rather than a real life photo.
 The cartoon image of the pyramids felt perfect for a bright background and suiting the history theme well.
-Pexels & Shutterstock

 ### Accessibility